mathe-e-botond/ds-math-notes/01-basics.md

 ### **1.2.2 Continuous probability distribution** ###

-In the case of **absolutely continuous probability distributions** the probability distribution is also called the **probability density function (PDF)**.
-Since the random variable is continuous, the probability of taking of a specific value is 0.
+In the case of a continuous random variable, the probability distribution is also called the **probability density function (PDF)**.

+Since the random variable is continuous, the probability for the random variable to take a specific value is $0$.
 Instead we can describe the probability of a random variable taking a value from an interval

 $$Pr[a \le X \le b] = \int_a^bf(x)dx$$

-Unlike the probability the density function can take up values bigger than $1$, but the integrate on the complete domain needs to be $1$
+Unlike the probability, the density function can take up values bigger than $1$, but the integrate on the complete domain needs to be $1$

 $$\int_{-\infty}^\infty f(x)dx = 1$$